 - Add enough buttercream to cover the top of the cake evenly – approximately 0.5-1cm deep.
 Run the palette knife across the top to roughly smooth it.

 - Next add buttercream to the side of the cake near the top.
 Spread it with the palette knife so that it fills in the gaps between the sponges.
 I started at the top and rotated the cake stand, working my way down to the bottom of the cake as each sponge layer was covered.
-Aim to keep the buttercream as even and smooth as possible, using your palette knife.
+Always aim to keep the buttercream as even and smooth as possible, using a palette knife.

-- Looking good!
-The whole cake is now covered in buttercream with a roughly smoothed top and sides.
+- The whole cake is now covered in buttercream with a roughly smoothed top and sides.

 - Fill a large jug with very hot water and have some pieces of kitchen paper to hand.

-- Clean your palette knife and let it sit, immersed in the hot water for a minute.
+- Clean the palette knife and let it sit, immersed in the hot water for a minute.

 - Remove the palette knife and wipe dry with the kitchen paper.